IRNAS/gliax-ecg-android-application/README.md

 Made for tablets, tested on Huawei MediaPad M5 10, running Android (EMUI) 8 and 9.

 App is using USB protocol to communicate with ECG board (STM32 MCU with TI chip and SL 2102x converter).
+ECG board latest firmware and instructions can be found here: https://github.com/IRNAS/gliax-ecg-firmware

 Using modified version of usb-serial-for-android library by mik3y (https://github.com/mik3y/usb-serial-for-android).